 Our Hanoi photo tour starts early, at 4:30 am, when you got picked up from your hotel.
-Travel to Long Bien market – the most bustling market in town and one of the busiest markets in South East Asia, an excellent place for travel photography practice.
-Here, we will see into using different modes and settings for our camera.
-Master the ISO techniques, and learn to master different camera modes.
+Travel to Long Bien market – the most bustling market in town and one of the busiest markets in South East Asia, an excellent place for travel photography.
+Here, we will see into using different modes and settings of the camera.
+Master the ISO techniques, and the different camera modes.

 From a vantage point, explore the market through your lens and capture hundreds of local shifting cargoes, either by pulling cart or carrying on shoulders, from one point to the next.
-Different stalls are lit up by small light bulbs with different colors of cargoes.
+Different stalls are lit up by small light bulbs with different colors of merchandises.

-We will walk into the market and be a part of this incredible traffic.
+We will get into the market and be a part of this incredible traffic.
 Once you’re in it, the market becomes an organized chaos, ruled by carts, bamboo baskets, racing cargoes carriers and loud voices.

 Later on, walk in the Old Quarter of Hanoi and see a different city at the start of the day.
 Our walking routes will get us through the different streets of the Old Quarter while capture the daily life of the local with your camera.